Prior to Birth

 Doe nutrition during the first three and a half months must be closely monitored, as over-feeding at this stage can cause problems later.
 The does nutritional needs increase greatly in the last six weeks of pregnancy, which should be reflected in increases of grass or supplementary feed, although care must be had that the animals do not become overweight.
 This increased nutritional need in the late stages of pregnancy are because during this time the fibre follicle of the kids are being developed in utero, with lack of feed negatively effecting the fleece characteristics and value.

-A few hours before kidding the Doe will take herself from the main mob and choose her spot.
-She is likely to become restless and bleat, the vulva will look pink and prominent and her udder will be flushed and full, mucus will form a trail from the vulva.
+A few hours before kidding the Doe will take herself from the main mob and choose her birthing spot.
+She is likely to become restless and bleat, the vulva will look pink and prominent with a possible mucus trail, and her udder will be flushed and full.

-The Kid will drink from anyone in the first two days, any mothering on that needs to be done it should take place within these times.
+Kids will drink from any doe in the first two days, so any replacement mothering which needs to be done should take place during this period.

 Marking and Identifying New Kids

 Angora goat have a habit of leaving their Kids at the same place as the birth for one to two days, which can make it easy to ear tag them.
 Each farmer may have their own system for ear tagging, which will suit their individual farming style, but here is a basic example of what can be done: